linux-credentials/credentialsd/SECURITY.md

 # credentialsd Security Policy

+Since this project handles very sensitive data, we, the maintainers of credentialsd, take security seriously.
 This policy outlines our intentions for addressing security issues and practices for security researchers investigating this project.

 ## Submitting Vulnerability Reports

-Since this project handles very sensitive data, we take security seriously.
 If you have discovered a security vulnerability in this project, please report it to us privately via the process below.

 We use GitHub for private vulnerability disclosure.
 To report a vulnerability: